-We’ve finally reached the last chapter of this series!
-So far, we’ve explored the entire backend design process, from domain modeling to handling persistence, transactions, security, APIs, and gateway.
-All these layers were containerized with Docker, working together like a single, cohesive engine.
+We’ve finally reached the last post of this series!
+So far, we’ve explored the entire backend design process, from domain modeling to handling persistence, transactions, security, APIs, and the gateway.
+All these layers were containerized with Docker, working together as a single, cohesive system.

 Now it’s time to put that backend to use.
-This post is fully dedicated to the frontend—specifically, a Single Page Application (SPA) built using Angular and how it consumes the backend in this project.
+This post is dedicated entirely to the frontend—specifically, a Single Page Application (SPA) built with Angular and how it consumes the backend in this project.

 Why Angular and Typescript